Wingsuit flying: Wingsuit formation records

 Fédération Aéronautique Internationale (FAI), the world governing airsports body, established judging criteria for official world record wingsuit formations in February 2015.
 The rules are available on the FAI website.

 Prior to this, the largest wingsuit formation recognized as meeting the criteria for a national record consisted of 68 wingsuit pilots, which set a U.S. national record at Lake Elsinore, California, on 12 November 2009.
 The largest global record was a diamond formation involving 100 wingsuit pilots at Perris, California, on 22 September 2012.
 These records have since been retired as they do not meet the current rules.

-Two World Records have been set since the rules update.
+Two world records have been set since the rules update.
 A 42-person formation over Moorsele, Belgium, set an FAI record on 18 June 2015.
 This was broken on 17 October 2015, when 61 wingsuit pilots set the current FAI world record over Perris Valley Airport near Perris, California.

 The current U.S. national record includes 43 wingsuit pilots.
-It was set on 5 October 2018 in Rosharon, Texas at Skydive Spaceland-Houston.
+It was set on 5 October 2018 in Rosharon, Texas, at Skydive Spaceland-Houston.

+The current U.S. open national docked record (when wingsuit pilots complete a formation holding onto each other) was set in 2014 by 5 wingsuit pilots--Billy delGiudice, Matthew Veno, Andreea Olea, Jeff Harrigan, and Sarah Chamberlain--at Connecticut Parachutists in Ellington, CT.